Pay slips

 Paid family and domestic violence leave on pay slips

-There are rules about how information about paid family and domestic violence leave must be reported on pay slips and what information must not be included, including some transitional rules.
+There are rules about how information about paid family and domestic violence leave must be reported on pay slips and what information must not be included.
 This is to reduce the risk to an employee’s safety when accessing paid family and domestic violence leave.

 Employers need to keep a record of leave balances and any leave taken by employees.
 However, pay slips must not mention paid family and domestic violence leave, including any leave taken and leave balances.